Videomatik/player/README.md

 # Videomatik Player SDK (Alpha!)

 ```
-⚠ This lib is current in alpha version and still in development, we are accepting feedbacks from the developers. ⚠
+⚠ This lib is currently in alpha version and still in development, we are accepting feedback from the developers. ⚠
 ```

 This module provides easy access to Videomatik's Player to get a preview of your video template with your customizations via the customJSON data.